-Pick the right lunch box
+Pick the right lunchbox

 Keep it clean

 Prep the lunchboxes the night before!
 It's so much less painful than in the morning rush where tempers and time are short.
 Keep them cool in the fridge overnight.
+Some foods are great to pop in the lunchbox, frozen straight from the freezer in the morning.
+They’ll defrost slowly in the morning (and, even if they don’t, most kids see semi-frozen grapes or blueberries as a treat) and do double-duty as an ice block.

 Don't forget the water!
 In summer, it may be worth freezing the water bottle so it stays cool until lunchtime.

-- Free-range chicken nuggets
+- Free-range panko-crumbed chicken nuggets

-- Salmon, sweet potato and broccoli bites
+- Salmon, sweet potato and edamame bites

 Need more inspiration?
-Explore our full menu here.
+Explore our menu here.